BartMassey/advent-of-code-2016/day08/README.md

 Another problem very reminiscent of one from last year.
 I think all of them are likely to be like that.

-Today's problem didn't work very well with my part1/part2 program format.
+This problem didn't work very well with my old part1/part2 program format.
 The pieces were tightly integrated, and besides I couldn't figure out how to get Rust's `lazy_static` crate to do what I needed for regexps without creating a separate crate or putting the macro include in the same file with the main program.
 Huh.
-So there's a single solution to both parts in soln.rs.
+So for this one I put a single solution to both parts in `soln.rs` from the beginning.

 This was a hard problem for Rust, which always struggles with 2D arrays and the like.
 Ultimately, I think I found a